uprm-inso4115-2023-2024-s2/semester-project-automated-resume-builder/README.md

 npm install
 ```

-## Inside the API folder you are going to create a file called .env with the variables shown below.
+## Inside the api/ folder you are going to create a file called .env with the variables shown below.
 Please note that no value is shown since these are the credentials to access the database so they are confidential.
 To find out what your values are, contact Janiel Núñez.
 ```.env
 DB_USER=something
 DB_PASSWORD=something